User’s API

 The current value of the TSC timer.

-static inline time_point to_time_point(RdtscVal rdtsc) noexcept
+static inline time_point to_time_point(RdtscVal rdtsc)

 Converts a TSC (Time Stamp Counter) value to a wall clock timestamp.